-Benefits of Brining
+Benefits of brining

+Inquiring minds want to know: How does brining work?
 Geek alert: This is hugely nerdy.

-Cook's Illustrated looked at how much water enters the meat and how much remains after roasting.
+Cook's Illustrated did tests, comparing brining to a water soak and an unsoaked control.
 Plain water hydrated the meat just as well but brining made it stay there.
 Brining and soaking both added 6% to the weight.
 After cooking, a pound of untreated meat weighed 0.82 lb., water-soaked meat ended up at 0.88 lb, and brined meat was 0.93 lb.

-How much salt does it add?
-The amount is significant but not massive.
-I have seen some discussions guessing at mechanisms and amounts, nothing iron-clad.
+Geeky details first: I have seen some discussions guessing at mechanisms and amounts, nothing iron-clad.
 If the added water is similar in concentration to the brine, then an 8 oz serving of meat, which normally contains 120 mg of sodium, has an additional 0.09 tsp of salt, or 225 mg added by brining.

 That's 350 mg for a half-pound of turkey meat.
 A slice of bread, an English muffin, or a pretzel rod has around 200 mg.
 The USDA recommended daily intake is 2400 mg and for low-sodium folks, 1500.